Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Estimation of distance function on Riemannian manifolds

 Using theorem \ref{t-3.3}, one can easily get the following corollary. \begin{corollary} Let $(M,g)$ be a Riemannian manifold, fix $p \in M$ and $x \in S_p(r)$.
 Then $u \in T_xM$ belongs to $T_x(S_p(r))$ if and only if

 where $T$ is the unit vector tangent to the unique geodesic joint $p$ to $x$ and pointing away from $p$. \end{corollary}

 Let $(M,g)$ be a Riemannian manifold with a pole $p$.
-We know that $\rho(x)$ is a smooth function on $M$.
-By the classical Hopf-Rinow theorem, there exists a minimizing geodesic $\sigma$ connecting $p$ to $x$, such that
+We know that $\rho(x)$ is a smooth function on $M\setminus\{p\}$.
+By the classical Hopf-Rinow theorem, there exist a minimizing geodesic $\sigma$ connecting $p$ to $x$, such that

 Since the gradient of $\rho^2(x)$ is equal to $2\rho\nabla\rho$.
 By Corollary \ref{c-3.4} and the fact that $\nabla \rho =T$, we easily have

 where in the last equality we used the fact that $g(T(x))=\langle T|T\rangle=1$.